apache/incubator-kie-tools/uberfire-docs/docs/uberfireExtensions/preferencesEditionScreen.md

 AdminPage adminPage;

 private void setupSettings() {
+    adminPage.addPreference( "root",
-    adminPage.addPreference( "MyPreference",
+                             "MyPreference",
                              "My Preferences",
                              "fa-gear",
                              "Preferences" );
 }
 ```

-This will insert the admin tool "My Preference" to the Admin Page, and group it together with all tools of the "Preferences" group (in this example, only "Shared Preferences"):
+This will insert the admin tool "My Preference" to the "root" Admin Page, and group it together with all tools of the "Preferences" group (in this example, only "Shared Preferences"):

 ![adminPage](adminPage.png)